Over the years, I have learned many small things that can make drywall easier.

 When I hang the top row of drywall on a regular wall, I will prenail (insert a row of nails before hanging) across the top of the sheet so that I can attach the sheet with one hand while holding the sheet in place with the other.
-Sometimes moving the sheet into the room or into place however, one or more of the nails may get knocked out or need replaced.
-I can eliminate the need to get a bench/bucket or ladder to reach said nails by using the bottom of my hammer handle to hold a nail and put the new nail into place.
+After moving the sheet into place with two hands I continue to use my left to hold sheet in place while using my right to grab my hammer out of my tool pouch and gently set the nails.
+Once the sheet is suspended, use screws to fasten the sheet as per code.
+Put a screw near each nail.

 Many times, I've needed to make a chalk line over a short distance, say 1-5 ft, and did not have someone with me to help hold the other end of the line.
 What I've discovered to be able to do it yourself is to wrap the end of the line around your pinkie finger on your primary hand.
 If it is your right hand, wrap it counter-clockwise.
 Vice versa for if it is your left hand.
 This allows you to hold down the end with your pinkie finger, stretch it and hold it down with your other hand, and snap the line with the thumb & forefinger of your primary hand.

 Mesh tape is a specialty product that is over-used by the D.Y.I. community, and very often, used incorrectly.
-Mesh tape is not as strong as paper tape, as it will stretch under load, even after the joint is completely finished.
+Mesh tape is not as strong as paper tape, as it will stretch under load, even after the joint is completely finished and has absolutely no shear strength.
 I especially do not recommend using it in angles, as it does not hold a good shape and is easily cut while applying mud over it.

 These products do not shrink as much if at all, but have on some occasions been known to swell.
 And regardless of the "Easy Sand" title, this really only means easier to sand than Durabond, which does not sand at all, not that it is "easy" to sand.
 I usually try to never have to sand these products.